 RTG 2455 Benchmark experiments for numerical quantum chemistry

-The proposed research training group (RTG) “Benchmark Experiments for Numerical Quantum Chemistry” (BENCh) will establish a high-level research programme aiming to provide landmark experiments for quantum chemical methods benchmarking.
-The students under the program will benefit from a wide variety of lab techniques and theoretical support, in order to conceive and execute challenging experiments towards the limits of measurement accuracy in each specific field, and/or enabling data gathering in diverse chemical systems/phenomena.
-The topics will span from gas phase spectrometry, molecular beam techniques, molecular magnetism to X-ray diffraction.
+The proposed Research Training Group (RTG) “Benchmark Experiments for Numerical Quantum Chemistry” (BENCh) implements a high-level research programme aiming to provide landmark experiments for quantum chemical methods benchmarking.
+The students under the programme benefit from a wide variety of lab techniques, theoretical and data science support, in order to conceive and execute challenging experiments towards the limits of measurement accuracy in each specific field, and/or enabling data gathering in diverse chemical systems/phenomena.
+The topics range from gas phase spectroscopy and spectrometry, molecular beam techniques, up to X-ray diffraction.
 Synthetic techniques provide the necessary chemical space for research and subject variability to test diverse computational approaches.
 The qualification programme bears a strong focus on:

 • developing a benchmark philosophy in the students – special seminars on quantum mechanical methods, good scientific practice, error analysis and data management.

 • building bridges to the theory community at a national and international level – students are involved in organising special workshops and blind test challenges aimed at the participation of external groups.
 The thesis advisory committees include the minimum of one external advisor.

 • combination of different approaches to deal with complex systems – each student will receive training in both experimental and theoretical methodologies and is accompanied by a committee of scientists on both sides.
 The combination of different experimental methods is also fostered.